DSC-SPIDAL/mlcommons-osmi/README.md

 Rivanna has two brimary modes so users can interact with it.

-* **Interactive Jobs:** The first one are interactive jobs taht allow you to reseve a node on rivanna so it looks like a  login node.
-This interactive mode is usefull only during the debug phase and can serve as a conveneinet way to create quickly batch scripts that are run in the second mode.
+* **Interactive Jobs:** The first one are interactive jobs that allow you to reserve a node on rivanna so it looks like a login node.
+This interactive mode is usefull only during the debug phase and can serve as a convenient way to quickly create batch scripts that are run in the second mode.

 *  **Batch Jobs:** The second mode is a batch job that is controlled by a batch script.
    We will showcase here how to set such scripts up and use them